arimah/condict/packages/graphql-typer/transformations.md

 type T = {
   x: number | null;
   y: string;
+  z: WithArgs<{
+    a?: boolean | null;
-  z: string | null;
+  }, string | null>;
 };
 ```

 Each field is mapped to a corresponding TS field with a matching type.
-Arguments on fields are omitted.
+Arguments on fields are represented by the `WithArgs` type.
+Field argument types can be extracted using `FieldArgs`.

 ### Input types